 PY 652.
 Medical Writing & Biostatistics for PA.3 Credits.

 This course introduces biostatistics, evidence-based medicine, as well as critical review and application of evidence to clinical decision-making.
 Students learn to construct clinical questions and perform literature searches.
 Methods for critically appraising the literature and strategies for maintaining currency of medical knowledge through journal clubs are practiced.
-Review of basic techniques of medical writing and presentation allow students to develop presentations, posters and journal articles while incorporating peer review
+Review of basic techniques of medical writing and presentation allow students to develop presentations, posters, and journal articles while incorporating peer review feedback.

 Prerequisites: None